seal-codes/pitch/pages/07-expert-curse.md

 <!--
 For decades, brilliant minds have tried to solve this.
 We've had cryptographic solutions like PGP and complex Trust Chains with PKI.
 But these tools have a fatal flaw: they were built by experts, for experts.
 They require complex setup, key management, and a level of technical understanding that puts them out of reach for almost everyone.

+[SHORT VERSION] Existing solutions like PGP and PKI were built by experts, for experts - requiring technical knowledge that puts them out of reach for almost everyone.
+We needed something different.
 -->